-The University of Arizona, established in 1885 in Tucson, is a public land-grant research university and the first university in the Arizona Territory.
-Governed by the Arizona Board of Regents, it comprises 22 colleges and schools, including Eller College of Management, Wyant College of Optical Sciences, and Colleges of Medicine in Phoenix and Tucson, plus the James E. Rogers College of Law.
-As of fall 2023, the university enrolled over 53,000 students.
+The University of Arizona, founded in 1885 in Tucson, is a public land-grant research university and the first university in the Arizona Territory.
+Governed by the Arizona Board of Regents, it comprises 22 colleges/schools, including Eller College of Management, Wyant College of Optical Sciences, and Colleges of Medicine (Phoenix and Tucson), and the James E. Rogers College of Law.
+As of fall 2025, it has a student body of over 54,000.

-In 1914, the athletic teams of the University of Arizona were nicknamed the Wildcats, derived from a football game against Occidental College.
+In 1914, the University of Arizona's athletic teams received the nickname Wildcats, derived from a football game with Occidental College.

 In 1915, Arizona's first mascot was a real desert bobcat named "Rufus Arizona".

-In 1919, John Lyman conceived a campus master plan modeled after the University of Virginia.
-In the early 1930s, Roy Place updated the campus master plan.
+In 1919, John Lyman, architectural partner to Roy Place, conceived the campus master plan, modeled after the University of Virginia.

-In 1924, during Cloyd Marvin's tenure as president, the University of Arizona was recognized by the Association of American Universities.
+In 1924, during Cloyd Marvin's time as president, the University of Arizona was recognized by the Association of American Universities.

 In 1956, the Arizona baseball team appeared in the NCAA National Championship title series.